360Ritik/notes-backend-app/README.md

 : Delete a note by ID.

-Session-Based Authentication
+Session-Based Authentication:
-This backend uses session-based authentication.
+- This backend uses session-based authentication.
 After logging in, the server will create a session for the user and return a session token.
 This token should be included in subsequent requests as a cookie or in the Authorization header to authenticate the user.

 Contributors
 Ritik Kumar